tailor-cms/xt/docs/runtime.md

 The framework consist of four different runtimes:

 - Authoring; autoloading and serving `edit` package.
-This runtime supports Vue 2 and Vue 3 based UI componenets (depending on the targeted Tailor CMS version) and implements compatible Tailor CMS APIs to enable development without the need to set up Talor CMS.
+This runtime supports Vue 3 based UI componenets and implements compatible Tailor CMS APIs to enable development without the need to set up Talor CMS.
 By default it runs on port `8010`.
-To use Vue 3 based version set `TAILOR_NEXT` env varaible to `true`.
 - Display; autoloading and serving `display` package.
 This runtime supports Vue 3 and implements general LMS front-end interface.
 Runs on port `8020`.